 1 2 • Recov dama very: The ability to quickly recover normal operations and repair system ge.
-3 4 5 ga the time of year, i.e., a disruption in the beginning of winter may exhaust the stored is, requiring time to refill and limits the ability to respond to subsequent disruptions. disruption in the summer will have a different impact.
+3 4 5 The time of year, i.e., a disruption in the beginning of winter may exhaust the stored gas, requiring time to refill and limits the ability to respond to subsequent disruptions.
+A disruption in the summer will have a different impact.
 6 7 e anticipated time, level of effort and expense required to restore a supply sruption.
-8 9 10 11 12 signifi custor espect to recovery, Guidehouse emphasized that a supply disruption "can require cant work to restore service", including initial shutoffs, work to repair damage, and mer appliance relights, for which "a general rule of thumb used in the gas industry t one trained service technician can relight up to four residential customers per 13 house also listed the following key factors that influence recovery time and cost: 14 Extent of hydraulic collapse.
+8 9 10 11 12 With respect to recovery, Guidehouse emphasized that a supply disruption "can require significant work to restore service", including initial shutoffs, work to repair damage, and customer appliance relights, for which "a general rule of thumb used in the gas industry is that one trained service technician can relight up to four residential customers per hour".
+13 Guidehouse also listed the following key factors that influence recovery time and cost: 14 Extent of hydraulic collapse.
 15 16 17 2.
 Ability of the utility to mobilize its workforce to execute the emergency response plan (availability of personnel with proper safety and procedure training and vehicle access).
 18 19 3.
 Ability to execute on mutual aid agreements with adjacent utilities to secure additional resources.
 20 4.
 Travel distance between customers.
 21 22 5.
 Ability to access the customer premise.
-23 24 25 approaches te system stora use Report also identifies industry examples where utilities have used similar o FEI in determining resiliency objectives.
-In particular, these utilities assessed on- ge as a tool for building resiliency with reference to duration and load and the sequences of an outage.
-27 28 lersey Natural Gas identified an objective of meeting customer load for a period of lays by adding new liquefaction to existing on-system storage: 47 29 30 31 32 33 natura Staffo in 201 completed a Liquefaction Project in 2016 that allowed the company to convert al gas to LNG and store the LNG at the company's existing tanks in Howell and rd, New Jersey.
-The project cost \$36.5 million and was approved for rate recovery 6.
-48 The two LNG plants have an aggregate estimated maximum deliverability of ximately 170 MMcf/day and 1 Bcf of total storage.
-[Approximately 5.88 days] 34 35 36 directl 9, NJNG applied to reconfigure its LNG assets to connect the Howell LNG facility y to its natural gas transmission system.
-The stated intention of this project was to be system reliability and improve the Howell LNG facility's ability to provide peak-
+23 24 25 The Guidehouse Report also identifies industry examples where utilities have used similar approaches to FEI in determining resiliency objectives.
+In particular, these utilities assessed on- system storage as a tool for building resiliency with reference to duration and load and the potential consequences of an outage.
+27 28 New Jersey Natural Gas identified an objective of meeting customer load for a period of 5.88 days by adding new liquefaction to existing on-system storage: 29 30 31 32 33 NJNG completed a Liquefaction Project in 2016 that allowed the company to convert natural gas to LNG and store the LNG at the company's existing tanks in Howell and Stafford, New Jersey.
+The project cost \$36.5 million and was approved for rate recovery in 2016.
+The two LNG plants have an aggregate estimated maximum deliverability of approximately 170 MMcf/day and 1 Bcf of total storage.
+[Approximately 5.88 days] 34 35 36 In 2019, NJNG applied to reconfigure its LNG assets to connect the Howell LNG facility directly to its natural gas transmission system.
+The stated intention of this project was to enhance system reliability and improve the Howell LNG facility's ability to provide peak-

-47 Appendix A, page 27.
-48 http://investor.njresources.com/static-files/14a4896d-872a-45b1-9899-9d676093172a
+&lt;sup>47 Appendix A, page 27. http://investor.njresources.com/static-files/14a4896d-872a-45b1-9899-9d676093172a